migueltorrescosta/migueltorrescosta.github.io/_posts/2017-10-05-How-to-AB-Test.md

 ## Great, now what?

-Well, I still need to implement this, probably in a python notebook that I'll leave available somewhere (only then can I check how feasable it is to compute this result).
-If it turns out to be computationally unfeasable (due to huge $$k$$'s) then I'll try to tackle it in a sligthly different way:
+Well, I still need to implement this, probably in a python notebook that I'll leave available somewhere (only then can I check how feasible it is to compute this result).
+If it turns out to be computationally unfeasible (due to huge $$k$$'s) then I'll try to tackle it in a slightly different way:

 Instead of choosing one alternative at a time, I can choose them in a bulk of size $$b$$, and then decide how many of that bulk should be used in each alternative (effectively deciding a percentage to be used in each alternative).
 By having large bulk sizes I could avoid having absurd recursion depths of millions of function calls just to compute this value, instead going for recursion depths of hundreds with bulk sizes of tens of thousands (we can play with this numbers after implementation).